gregoryfm/Challenge/README.md

 </p>

 ### Instructions to run the app
-> You'll need a mac with node, yarn or npm, brew, mongodb and Xcode installed with Simulator or a iPhone.
+> You'll need a mac with node, yarn or npm, brew, mongodb and Xcode installed with Simulator or an iPhone.

--> Open the terminal and run the follow commands:
+-> Open terminal and run the follow commands:
 - `$ git clone https://github.com/gregoryfm/Challenge.git`
 - `$ sudo mongod`
 -  open another terminal tab.